mpstark/SPT-DynamicMaps/FEATURE_WISHLIST.md

 ### Configuration

-- Configure defaults for dynamic markers
+- Configure colors for dynamic markers
 - Lots of other configuration

 ### Marker/Label Filtering